TriLab-bioinf/TriLabs_pipelines/ATAC-Seq/README.md

 ### 1- Start an interactive session in Biowulf and go to your working directory (WD).

-### 2- Download the ATAC-seq pipeline by running the  following command in your WD:
+### 2- Download the ATAC-Seq pipeline by running the  following command in your WD:
 ```
 git clone --no-checkout https://github.com/TriLab-bioinf/TriLabs_pipelines.git \
   && cd TriLabs_pipelines \